-You show something in the internet, and some idiots spout nonsense and insult for no reason but to do so.
+You show something on the internet, and some idiots spout nonsense and insult for no reason but to do so.
 Troll happen all the time and it is irritating.
 But don’t be lured by it.
 Because that is the reason for trolling, to create conflict.
-Just ignore it or just delete those comment.
+Just ignore it or just delete those comments.

-To tell you the truth I never experience troll myself.
-I actually doubt there a lot of it in photography.
-But just in case it happen, remember what I just told you.
+To tell you the truth I have never experienced trolling myself.
+I actually doubt there is a lot of it in photography.
+But just in case it happens, remember what I just told you.

 7. Always reply with a Thanks

 So there are 7 ways to handle photography critics.
-Here another advice if you got a critic, just accept it.
+Here is another piece of advice if you got a critic, just accept it.